Do We Actually Need Dense Over-Parameterization? In-Time Over-Parameterization in Sparse Training: Effect of Hyperparameter Choices

 Intuitively, our hypothesis uncovers ways to improve the existing DST methods within a limited training time.
 A direct way to reliably explore more parameters within a typical training time is to train with a small batch size.
 Using a smaller batch size equally means having more updates, and therefore leads to a higher $R_s$.
 We simply demonstrate the effectiveness of this conjecture on SET with $\Delta T=1500$ in Figure \ref{Fig:set_various_bs} (see Appendix \ref{app:rigl_bs} for RigL).
 With a large batch size, the parameter exploration is insufficient to achieve a high In-Time Over-Parameterization rate $R_s$, and the test accuracy is subsequently much lower than the dense model.
 As we expected, the reduction in batch size consistently increases $R_s$ as well as the test accuracy, until the batch size gets smaller than 16.
 However, the performance of the dense model remarkably decreases as the batch size decreases.
 More interestingly, when the batch size is smaller than 16, the performance of sparse models flips and the sparsest model starts to achieve the highest accuracy.
+The performance drop is likely caused by the increased “noise scale” of SGD where extremely small batch sizes lead to large noise scale and large accuracy drop (\citet{smith2017don}).